arontolentino/keep-team-management/README.md

 ### Team Management

 - [ ] As an admin, I want to see a list of team members.
+- [ ] As an admin, I want to see a list of invites.
 - [ ] As an admin, I want to invite new admins to the team.
 - [ ] As an admin, I want to invite new employees to the team.

 ### Card Management

 - [ ] As an admin, I want to create a card for anyone on the team.
-- [ ] As an employee, I want to request a card to be issued.
 - [ ] As an admin, I want to approve a requested card.
 - [ ] As an admin, I want to decline a requested card.
+- [ ] As an admin, I want to see all cards.
+- [ ] As an employee, I want to see my own cards.
+- [ ] As an employee, I want to request a card to be issued.

 ## DB Schema